speakeasy-sdks-dev/terraform-provider-styra/docs/resources/system.md

 Read-Only:

 - `expected` (String) Parsed as JSON.
-- `negated` (Boolean) when set to true, decision is Allowed when the mapped property IS NOT equal to the expected value
+- `negated` (Boolean) when set to true, decision is Allowed when the mapped property IS NOT equal to the expected value.
+Default: false
 - `path` (String) dot-separated decision property path